gigantum/gigantum-desktop/README.md

 5. Run the `yarn deploy-all` and go to https://github.com/gigantum/gigantum-desktop/releases

 6. Click edit on the draft release and add the release `README.md` for releases change logs.
+Add size after image tag.

 ## License